Frequently Asked Questions & Answers

 How do I find a RideKC Bike in Johnson County?

-RideKC Bikes will be located at 5 parks in Johnson County, and hub locations can be found using the Drop Mobility app on your smartphone.
+RideKC Bikes will be located at seven parks in Johnson County, and precise hub locations can be found using the Drop Mobility app on your smartphone.

 How much does it cost?